Oyster Bay, New York: History

 In 1667 the settlement at Oyster Bay received its charter from the new English colony of New York, becoming the Township of Oyster Bay.
 By 1687, the last piece of land was sold by the Indians, and few remained by 1709.

+The Census of slaves, conducted in the Province of New York in 1755, contains a long list of enslaved individuals in Oyster Bay, including the hamlets of Jericho and what is now North Hempstead.
+It is followed by a remarkable additional list of "free Negroes Melattoes [people of Afro-European ancestry] and Mustees [people of Afro-Indigenous ancestry] Resideing within ye Township of Oysterbay that may probably Be Likely In case of Insurrections To be as Mischevious as ye Slaves."
+(Free individuals were not supposed to be reported for the Census; a local militia captain supplied it on his own initiative, with the expectation "that ye Other Captains in Oysterbay will acquaint Your Honour [governor of New York] of those Resideing in ye Other parts of ye Township.")

 During most of the American Revolution the town was under the control of British forces.

 The town was originally part of Queens County, until the western portion of that county was amalgamated into New York City in 1898 and Nassau County was created in 1899.
+From 1902 through 1908, Sagamore Hill in Cove Neck served as President Theodore Roosevelt's Summer White House.
+During those summers, Roosevelt moved his executive office and staff from Washington, D.C., to Oyster Bay, bringing national and international attention to the area.
 In 1918, Glen Cove, to the west, incorporated as a city and formed a governing system separate from the town.
-Following World War II, housing replaced farmland as the population grew from about 40,000 in 1950 to more than 290,000 in 1990.
+Following World War II, housing increasingly replaced farmland as the population grew from 66,930 in 1950 to 292,657 in 1990.

 Oyster Bay is home to the Seawanhaka Corinthian Yacht Club, one of the oldest yacht clubs in the Western Hemisphere, which opened in 1871.
 There are 40 buildings and sites presently named Town of Oyster Bay Landmarks.